OWASP Security Shepherd

 Both the Security Shepherd Platform and the Mobile Shepherd aspects of this project were initially created as part of BSc degrees in the Dublin Institute of Technology.
 Thanks to DIT for allowing those projects to be donated to the OWASP community.

 To get a Security Shepherd VM ready to rock, follow these steps;

 Setting up your instance of Security Shepherd with the VM: In Steps!

 - Import the VM to your hypervisor (Eg: Virtual Box)

 - Update the VM Network Adapters to suit what you have available.
 (Bridged Adapter for Network Availability, Host-Only for local access only and NAT for just outbound access) The VM by default has 2 Network adapters, one NAT and a Host-Only.

 - Change the user password with the passwd command

-- On your host machine, open http://<VM IP Address>/
+- On your host machine, open https://<VM IP Address>/

 - Sign in with admin / password